How Long Does It Take to Get Car Insurance?

 In some states, insurance companies are allowed to consider your credit-based insurance score to set your rate.
 While different from a standard credit score, credit-based insurance scores are still based on your credit history and designed to predict the likelihood that you'll file insurance claims.

 If you have a low credit-based insurance score, it could affect your insurance premiums for auto, home and life insurance.
-To help your scores, it's important to pay your bills on time, keep your credit balances low, limit new credit applications and use different types of credit.
+To help your scores, it's important to pay your bills on time, keep your credit balances low and only apply for credit when you need it.